Application of the Charter of the French language

 To learn more

-To learn more about the Charter of the French language and the Politique linguistique de l'État, go to the Ministère de la Langue française website.
+To learn more about the Charter of the French language and the Politique linguistique de l'État, go to the Ministère de la Langue française website (in French only).